Everything You Need To Know About Pre-Purchase Building And Pest Inspections

 If you do need any of the above checked, it is recommended that you hire the relative tradesperson such as a plumber or electrician.

-How long does it take?
-Am I allowed to attend the inspection?
+How long does the inspection take?
+Am I allowed to attend?

 The inspection itself typically takes an hour and a half to complete, depending on the size of the property.
 The report will be electronically delivered to you within 24 hours.